mobile-insight/mobileinsight-core/README.md

 Please see [here](http://metro.cs.ucla.edu/mobile_insight/get_started.html) for more detailed instructions.
 The following is a quick summary of installation:

-First install [Python 2.7](https://www.python.org/) if you do not have them.
+First install [Python 2.7](https://www.python.org/) if you do not have it.

-Second, MobileInsight builds on top of pyserial and crcmod, so please install both libraries:
+Second, MobileInsight builds on top of `pyserial` and `crcmod`, so please install both libraries, for example, using `pip`:

     pip install pyserial
     pip install crcmod

+Then download MobileInsight and unpack the code:

+    tar -zxvf MobileInsight-2.1.1.tar.gz
+    cd MobileInsight-2.1.1

+For macOS users, install MobileInsight using:

+    ./install-macos.sh

+It will automatically run an offline analysis example at the end.

+For Linux and Windows users, install MobileInsight using:

+    python setup.py install

 To run MobileInsight GUI, please install the following Python libraries:

     pip install wxPython
     pip install matplotlib

-Last, download MobileInsight, and unpack the code:

-    tar -zxvf MobileInsight-2.1.1.tar.gz
-    cd MobileInsight-2.1.1
-    python setup.py install